Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Signoff

-It helped my nerves, and feeling of being the out-of-it kid in the sixth grade lunchroom, that on opening night my new publisher hosted an elegant dinner to celebrate its authors—Carter Wilson, Radha Vatsal, Randall Silvis and myself—attended by such illustrious industry folk as Andrew Gulli of Strand Magazine, a circle of New York Public Library librarians, and crime fiction legend Otto Penzler of Mysterious Bookshop and Mysterious Press fame.
+It helped that on opening night my new publisher hosted an elegant dinner to celebrate its authors—Carter Wilson, Radha Vatsal, Randall Silvis and myself—and attended by such illustrious folk as Andrew Gulli of Strand Magazine, a circle of New York Public Library librarians, and crime fiction legend Otto Penzler, of Mysterious Bookshop and Mysterious Press fame.
 The food was delicious, the cocktails and drinks poured liberally, and the talk lasted late enough to mean we were all having a grand time (but not so late that we weren't ready for first-day festivities at TFest the next morning).

 Looking for a Literary Agent?